Mister Terrific (Michael Holt) Explained

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Mister Terrific received a self-titled ongoing series written by Eric Wallace and drawn by Roger Robinson.[20]
 Holt begins sporting a new costume designed by Cully Hamner.[21]
 He is also in a relationship with Karen Starr.

 On January 12, 2012, DC announced that it would be ending six of the lowest-selling New 52 titles in April, replacing them with six different titles in the revamp's second wave.[22]
 Mister Terrific was cancelled with issue #8 in April 2012.[23]
-The series ends with Mister Terrific being displaced to a parallel universe where he continues to appear in the Earth-2 series.[24]
+The series ends with Mister Terrific being displaced to a parallel universe, leading to his appearances in Earth-2.[24]

 DC Rebirth